Rukmini-Meda/Unravelling-the-Web/README.md

 ## Unravelling-the-Web

-This repository includes all the web apps I built as part of learning web development using MERN stack.
+This repository includes all my learnings and web apps I built as part of learning web development using MERN stack.

 Things learnt: